 You are here: Urology Textbook > Surgery (procedures) > TURB

-Transurethral resection of the bladder (TURB)
+Indications for transurethral resection of the bladder (TURB)

-- Removal of bladder tumors to enable a pathological diagnosis
+- Diagnosis (Biopsy) of bladder tumors

-- Endoscopic treatment of superficial bladder cancer
+- Endoscopic curative treatment of superficial bladder cancer

-- Palliation of advanced bladder tumors
+- Palliative therapy of advanced bladder tumors

-- Rare: treatment of interstitial cystitis
+- Rare: diagnosis and therapy of interstitial cystitis

 Surgical Technique of Transurethral Bladder Resection